padmini1405/udemy_simple_website/README.md

 This project is built for learning purposes to improve HTML and CSS skills and understand basic website structure.

 ## How to View
-You can access my portfolio website by visiting this [link] feel free to explore the content and get in touch.
+You can access my portfolio website by visiting this https://padmini1405.github.io/udemy_simple_website/ feel free to explore the content and get in touch.

 Developed by Padmini K